theemadnes/IpGeoLocatorDashboard/README.md

 Visualization is a pretty basic affair - we're doing everything in the browser via the AWS JavaScript SDK, a Paho MQTT client, Google Geocharts, and a few addtional support scripts.
 At time of writing this (June 8, 2018), the dashboard simply visualizes the incoming stream of events on a world map.
 It looks like so:

 ![Basic dashboarding](readme_assets/img/dashboard_1.PNG)

+### Deployment

+As you might imagine, you'll need to have VPC Flow Logs enabled on one of your VPCs in AWS.
+Take note of the *name* of that log in CloudWatch Logs, as you'll use that as an input when you deploy the CloudFormation stack.

+Use the CloudFormation template in the `cfn` directory, and use the outputs from the stack to modify the correct details in `dashboard/js/variables.js` (make sure to check `variables-example.js`!!!), and you should be good to go.